SantosZuber/twitter-who-to-follow-clone/README.md

 ![My Twitter 'Who to follow' section clone](https://i.imgur.com/2E9JzjO.png "My Twitter 'Who to follow' section clone.
 Desktop view")

-It is not compatible for mobile, because I cloned only the desktop view.
+It is not compatible for mobile, because I cloned the desktop view only.